StarRocks/starrocks/docs/en/quick_start/helm.md

 The data used is provided by NYC OpenData and the National Centers for Environmental Information.

 Both of these datasets are large, and because this tutorial is intended to help you get exposed to working with StarRocks we are not going to load data for the past 120 years.
 You can run this with a GKE Kubernetes cluster built on three e2-standard-4 machines (or similar) with 80GB disk.
-For larger fault-tolerant and scalable deployments we have other documentation and will provide that later.
+For larger deployments, we have other documentation and will provide that later.

 There is a lot of information in this document, and it is presented with step-by-step content at the beginning, and the technical details at the end.
 This is done to serve these purposes in this order:

+1. Get the system deployed with Helm.
-1. Allow the reader to load data in StarRocks and analyze that data.
+2. Allow the reader to load data in StarRocks and analyze that data.
-2. Explain the basics of data transformation during loading.
+3. Explain the basics of data transformation during loading.

 ---